alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 * Register actions for other Agents to access for UDCs
 * Invoked when a user request is recognized as a UDC request

 They also contain the only data shared from MAX Library to other Agents when making voice requests.
-Specifically the `ControlType` of all currently available Controls are shared with an Agent when in the LISTENING state of a Dialog.
+Specifically the `ControlType` of all currently available Controls are shared with an Agent just before the LISTENING state of a Dialog.
 This set of `ControlType`s must be the only data necessary for your speech recognition to evaluate if the user request was for your Agent own features, or for your Agent to take action on an available UDC.

 Access to Control APIs are restricted to Actors which have active Dialogs and Activities in certain states.
 These restrictions are always in place to help the developer meet the requirements in the Multi-Agent Design Guide Version.